Languages of Israel: Yiddish

 Yiddish has been traditionally the language of Ashkenazi Jews in Eastern Europe and the second most widely spoken Jewish language after Hebrew.
 Currently, it is spoken by approximately 200,000 Israelis, mostly in Hasidic communities.
 In Hasidic communities, speaking Yiddish is a form of "linguistic protection", separating the community and preventing integration into mainstream Israeli society.
-Yiddish is a Germanic language, but incorporates elements of Hebrew and Slavic languages.
+Yiddish is a Germanic language that incorporates elements of Hebrew and Slavic languages.

 Yiddish saw a decline in its prevalence among the Israeli population in the early statehood of Israel, due to its use being banned in theatres, movies and other cultural activities.
 It has undergone a cultural revival in recent years.
 Yiddish is the primary language in some Haredi Ashkenazi communities in Israel.
-However, despite state-sponsored initiatives for preserving Yiddish culture, the number of Yiddish-speaking Israelis is in decline as older generations of Ashkenazi Jews die.
+Despite state-sponsored initiatives for preserving Yiddish culture, the number of Yiddish-speaking Israelis is in decline as older generations of Ashkenazi Jews die.
 In addition, due to greater integration of Haredim, many families in Yiddish-speaking Haredi communities have switched to using primarily Hebrew at home, which has led to the launch preservation campaigns among these communities.
 In a 2013 survey, about 2% of Israelis over the age of 20 recorded Yiddish as their native language.